 10. Can assessments be conducted only in the home/community or can they take place in an office setting?

 Assessments should be conducted in the home and community.
-For group services the assessment may also occur in a community-like setting.
+If a written order recommends IBHS be provided in a community like setting, the assessment should also be conducted in a community like setting.